Lucas-Ariel-Penalva/Basic-String-Manipulation-JS/README.md

 This simple tactic is *extremely useful* and part of the solution of many programming challenges.
 Anybody seeking to be confident and successful in coding interviews should learn this technique, specially if they are expecting questions about algorithms.

+&nbsp;

 ### 2) Creating a character array

 Since strings are immutable, many solutions require making a linear pass to read the input string while you build the output.
 However, on some occassions it might be easier to transform a string into an array to work with it.
-Once you transformed a string into an array, you can perform a map or filter it as desired before you put it back together.
+Once you transformed a string into an array, you use *map* over it or *filter* it as desired before you put it back together with *join*.

 It's very common to use [*String.prototype.split()*](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split) to transform a string into an array: